nuxt/framework/docs/content/2.guide/5.deploy/providers/netlify.md

 However, if you want to add custom redirects, you can do so by adding a [`_redirects`](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file) file in the [`public`](/guide/directory-structure/public) directory.

-## Setup

-Just push to your git repository [as you would normally do for Netlify](https://docs.netlify.com/configure-builds/get-started/).
+To trigger a deploy, just push to your git repository [as you would normally do for Netlify](https://docs.netlify.com/configure-builds/get-started/).

 By default, Nuxt will server-render each page on server hit.
 You can customize the behavior using the `netlify-edge` or `netlify-builder` preset.